ZKNoxHQ/blog/posts/PECTRA_2504xx.md

 If circuits are used for **validity** and not privacy, then it is possible to use MSM.
 When applying the previous technique for multi-scalar multiplications, it is possible to reduce the cost of a $2$-MSM (and more generally a $n$-MSM).
 However, the gain is not significant in R1CS due to lookups cost for native curves.
 It has a potential outcome for non native, such as P256 as used by ZKMAIL, ZKWebAuthn.

 ##### Proof of concept implementation
-We provide in [this repository](https://github.com/ZKNoxHQ/PyBandersnatch/blog/main/example/README.md) a proof of concept of these algorithms in the context of Bandersnatch.
+ [ZKNOX repository](https://github.com/ZKNoxHQ/PyBandersnatch/blog/main/example/README.md) provides a proof of concept of these algorithms in the context of Bandersnatch.
 In particular, [this file](https://github.com/ZKNoxHQ/PyBandersnatch/blob/main/example/glv_fakeglv.py) implements the decomposition using the four-dimensional lattice and then the verification of $[k]P=Q$ using a 4-MSM with scalars of 64 bits.
 Although this technique is useful in-circuit, we provide here an proof of concept to illustrate the efficiency gain.
 In particular, we provide an example of lattice decomposition:
 ```python
 k = 8809196524735054409598625807987834789941239467291111440141961710399690321154 (253 bits)
 u1 = -4721629758273561887 (64 bits)